Kylyssa Shay was homeless for over a year in her youth; it lead her to become a homelessness activist. She thinks, feels, and has opinions.

+Having children can result in homelessness.
 Yep, you read that right: sometimes, although rarely, the choice to have children can result in homelessness even in upper-middle class families.
 If a child is born with a congenital condition, gets into an accident, catches a severe illness, or develops organ failure, medical care for that child not covered by insurance can easily bankrupt even a family that is doing well by societal standards.

 This most often happens with organ transplants and cancer, though any illness or injury that requires expensive life-saving treatment can have the same effect.
 Before the advent of the ACA, organ transplants were routinely denied by insurance companies, often with the excuse that the surgeries were considered experimental despite having been successfully performed for over fifty years.

 Also, caring for a special-needs, ill, or dying child can cause job loss.

 Most Americans wouldn't consider a middle-class or upper-middle-class family having children to be a poor choice.

 Another way having children can result in homelessness is that a divorced parent may not earn enough to pay child-support payments and mandatory insurance payments as well as housing for themselves after losing a home through divorce.